likeabird43/likeabird43/README.md

 # Hi, I'm Janet Lee 😄

+Audio-focused professional with over 7 years of experience in music production, voice processing, and content creation across the U.S. and Korea.

+Skilled in enhancing vocal clarity and evaluating audio quality, with hands-on experience in annotation and real-world audio data workflows.

+Combines creative audio expertise with a growing background in data analysis and machine learning.

 <!--
 **likeabird43/likeabird43** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.